PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 - As the user begins typing, a list of matching pathway names will appear below the search box.
 - To add the pathway, simply click on its name and it will be added to the list beneath the search box (**P**).
-- To remove a particular pathway, click **X** next to its name.
+- To remove a particular pathway, click on **X** next to its name.
 - Once the desired pathways are selected, click the "Search" button at the bottom of the page to add them to the end of the pathway list in the Sidebar.
 The user can add multiple pathways.

 *Important things to note for the user:*
-- The pop-out window can be resized by dragging its bottom-right corner, allowing for a more comfortable view of the pathway table.
+- The pop-up window can be resized by dragging its bottom-right corner, allowing for a more comfortable view of the pathway table.
 - Only one tab can be active at a time.
 Switching between tabs will reset any selections made in the previously opened tab.

 #### 4. Help Menu